 Primary outcome 1: Specificity of day 8 symptom change versus mycobacteriology

-The investigational test is change in symptoms at Day 8 categorised as: improved or not improved (no change or worsened) in response to the question: on day 1, you reported that you were unwell; compared to that day, has your illness worsened, remained the same, or improved?
+The first primary outcome is the proportion of patients without tuberculosis (by sputum tests) who report improvement of their baseline illness when asked 7 days after randomisation (Day 8 study visit).
+This outcome can be thought of as diagnostic specificity if you take sputum test results as a reference standard and change in symptoms at Day 8 as the investigational test.
+In this case the possible results of the investigational test are improvement and no improvemet (no change or worsened) in response to the question: on day 1, you reported that you were unwell; compared to that day, has your illness worsened, remained the same, or improved?

 As with all self-rated outcomes, social desirability bias (tendency of participants to answer questions in a manner that will be viewed favourably by healthcare worker), and interviewer bias (interviewers’ subconscious or conscious influencing subject response) may affect the outcome.
 To minimise these biases in evaluation of improvement of baseline symptoms the interview will be conducted using Audio Computer Assisted Self-Interview (ACASI), a platform that allows patients to report their health state in private and directly into a database via an audio questionnaire administered by a tablet.
 The lack of human-to-human interaction will minimize interviewer, ascertainment, and social desirability biases.
 Another concern with open-label design is placebo-effect favouring those randomised to antibiotics over the standard of care arm that is however not addressed in our design.